 Many who were with William Branham during the early years agree that William Branham's doctrinal teachings were destructive, and for that reason was constrained to "healing" and not "preaching."
 Testimonies from Ern Baxter, Alfred Pohl, Gordon Lindsay, and others refer to Branham's "Message" cult with distaste, and many examinations of the fruits of Branham's ministry have produced confirmation of its destructive nature.

-William Branham was directly responsible for igniting the ministry of Jim Jones at the Cadle Tabernacle in Indianapolis, and there are deep concerns when you compare Branham's "Message" to Jim Jones' "Message."
-Branham communes in Prescott, Arizona and Colonia Dignidad have exposed the sexual molestation, abuse and rape that have been hidden behind closed doors.
-His "Message" cult has been labeled as a mind control cult by the Freedom of Mind Resource Center's cult expert Steven Hassan, and meets all of his B.I.T.E model criteria (Behavior control, Information control, Thought control, and Emotional control) to be considered destructive.
+William Branham was directly responsible for igniting the ministry of Jim Jones in Indianapolis.
+From 1956 through 1956, Branham and his campaign team held meetings with Jones at Peoples Temple and the Cadle Tabernacle, and Branham held private consultations with members of Peoples Temple.
+There are deep concerns when you compare Branham's "Message" to Jim Jones' "Message."
+Branham-focused communes in Prescott, Arizona and Colonia Dignidad have exposed the sexual molestation, abuse and rape that have been hidden behind closed doors.
+Branham's "Message" cult has been labeled as a mind control cult by the Freedom of Mind Resource Center's cult expert Steven Hassan, and meets all of his B.I.T.E model criteria (Behavior control, Information control, Thought control, and Emotional control) to be considered destructive.